panzi/rust-u4pak/README.md

 won't immediately close the terminal window, but will instead ask you to press ENTER.
 It does this so you have a chance to read the output.
 Since I don't use Windows (I cross compile on Linux and test with Wine) I could not test this particular feature.
-It it doesn't work please report a bug.
+If it doesn't work please report a bug.
 In order to force the "Press ENTER to continue..." message you can pass the argument `--pause-on-exit=always` (Windows-only).